mmertsock/mmertsock.github.io/_posts/2015-09-07-twisted-branch.markdown

 There are a lot of words up above, but they still fail to really capture the experience.
 I will be trying to understand that day for a long time.
 It was the hardest thing I've ever done, and I worked harder than even before.
 It was unforgettable.

 Ultrarunning exposes you to challenges that just don't happen in other types of races.
 Utter mental and physical exhaustion.
 The odd feeling of running in the pre-dawn hours.
 Being completely alone for long periods of time, but at other times, sharing the experience in a very direct way with others.
 Somehow, through pure force of will, finding the strength to just keep moving and even running when it seems that nothing should be left.
 Pushing through hours of pain and discomfort.
 Searching for the thin line between taking it too easy and the disaster of going too hard.
 Learning that you can just keep going, and going and going, and not allow your body to shut down until you are finished.
+How much effort to put into an ultra?
+More than you think you can is the proper answer in my opinion.

 This was a difficult, sometimes brutal course: about 64 miles, nearly all trail, most of it technical with about every surface you could imagine.
 Up and down all day with 10,000 ft of climb and 11,000 descent, no mountains but a good handful of long hills and steep banks.
 But we weren't fighting the trail.
 We weren't even competing with each other (most of us, for the most part).
 We battled our own perception of limits.
 People often say that about things like running, and I've had some idea of what that means in the past, but in this race I really experienced what it was like to transcend your own limits and fears and ego.
 That is what ultrarunning is really about, I think.

 There were some mistakes for sure, and some things I want to improve for next time: primarily I want to figure out the 30 minutes spent at Italy Turnpike and Bud Valley aid stations: was it really necessary?
 Could it have been avoided?
+One clear lesson is the importance of cooling one's core.
 Otherwise, I'm happier with this than with any previous ultra.

 Scott Magee, the race director, devoted years of his life to making this race a reality.
 He put together a nearly flawless event, and this was the first year of the race and his first ever (!) time as RD.
 He won over the Finger Lakes Trail Conference and countless landowners, got the local communities excited about the event, and navigated a lot of red tape.
 He was even out on the trail a week before the race, literally building the last mile of the course so we didn't have to finish on roads.
 This is a world class race and I hope it gets the attention it deserves in the coming years.